Corporate tax in the UAE: Everything you need to know

 Also, companies must produce the statement according to the internationally accepted accounting standards barring minimal exceptions or adjustments.

-Moreover, the Federal Tax Authority (FTA) is responsible for implementing and collecting corporate tax payments.
+Moreover, the Federal Tax Authority (FTA) is responsible for implementing and collecting corporate tax.

 MAJOR UPDATES ABOUT CORPORATE INCOME TAX IN THE UAE 2024